MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 ## Emergency Governance & Break Glass

 Like all software products, and especially DeFi projects, there is a constant threat of hacks, theft, fraud, and possibility for bad actors to take advantage of the system.
 This is why the Mavryk Finance platform has built in an emergency governance system and break glass ability.
 In the event of a flaw being exploited or a hack of the system.
-The Satellite nodes can vote on emergency governance to initiate break glass and pass emergency powers to the break glass council.
+Anyone can vote on emergency governance to initiate break glass and pass emergency powers to the break glass council.

 ### Emergency Governance

-Any sMVK holder can initiate an emergency governance vote to activate the system-wide break glass and pass emergency powers to the break glass council.
+Any sMVK holder can initiate an emergency governance vote to activate the system wide break glass and pass emergency powers to the break glass council.
 The vote requires a simple majority of all sMVK to pass.
-Upon its passage, the “glass is broken” and all smart contracts are subsequently paused, and the break glass council can now enact actions to prevent widespread damage to the system.
+Upon its passage, the “glass is broken” and the Break Glass Council (see below) can pause all smart contracts, and can now enact actions to prevent widespread damage to the system.

+**Note: Emergency Governance is voted on by all sMVK stakeholders, not only Satellites, and is reliant on all sMVK to vote individually to break the glass.**

 ### Break Glass Council

 At Genesis, the Break Glass Council are the same members of the Mavryk Council, that performs operations to develop the Mavryk Finance ecosystem.
 It is a multi-sig contract with several council members, any of the members can initiate an action and it requires a majority of the multi-sig owners to approve said action.
-Once the glass is broken, the council has the power to pause/unpause all major entry points (preventing hackers from continuing to siphon funds from the system), change the admins of all of the contracts, update contract lambdas, and more.
+Once the glass is broken, the council has the power to pause/unpause all major entry points (preventing hackers from continuing to siphon funds from the system), change the admins from a set of whitelisted addresses, and more.
+The subsequent admin addresses will be able to update the contract lambdas.

-It is important to note that the Break Glass council can only take emergency action if it is authorized by vote by a majority of the community.
+It is important to note that the Break Glass council can only take emergency action only upon successful trigger of emergency governance.

 ### Break Glass: Access Control Layer

-Below describes the access control layer for Mavryk Finance smart contracts in 3 different status’.
+Below describes the access control layer for all of the Mavryk Finance smart contracts in 3 different status’.
 Meaning, who are the admins of each smart contract under which status.

 1. Under normal conditions
 2. During Break Glass and the different stages of it